-Whether you are working from home or finally back to putting on pants, there are days we wish we could go back to the slow pace of quarantine life, because sometimes a full blowout, or perfect, wand waves are just not in the cards, despite some really awesome hair color apps available.
-So here are some low-maintenance hairstyle trends that will keep you looking good, regardless…
+Whether you are working from home or finally back to putting on pants, there are going to be days when we wish we could go back to the slow pace of quarantine life, because sometimes a full blowout or lovely wand waves are just not in the cards, despite some really awesome hair color apps available.

-- Messy Top Bun - ah, the classic messy bun.
-The perfect updo for summer days when you want to look effortless, yet office-ready.
+- Messy Top Bun — Ah, the classic messy bun.
+A great updo for summer days when you want to look effortless, yet office-ready.
 Begin with a ponytail, then wrap hair around itself to create your bun.
 Fasten with hairpins or another hairband.
 Silky, smooth hair won’t work well here, so make sure your hair is a tad bit dirty — lazy day bonus!

-- Face-Framing Braids - braids never seem to go out of style, but for a unique spin, section off and only braid the front portion of your hair.
-The benefit is those delicate pieces around your face tend to be the most damaged, so this will be a cute way to disguise.
-Here Tiktoker @Viluong gives a quick and easy tutorial to achieve the look.
+- Face-Framing Braids — Braids never seem to go out of style, but for a unique spin, section off and only braid the front portion of your hair.
+The benefit is that those delicate pieces around your face tend to be the most damaged, so this will be a cute way to disguise them.

-- Classic Sideswept Crop — Nothing says low maintenance like this wash and go look.
-Here, the middle part standard is an exception, with a side-swept look that is polished yet easy-going.
-Check out Zoe Kravitz’s take here.
+- Classic Sideswept Crop — Nothing says low-maintenance like this wash-and-go look.
+Here, the middle part standard is an exception, with a side-swept look that is polished yet easygoing.

 With these tips, and Facetune to edit flyaway hair, you can kiss bad hair days goodbye.